Dear Proximity readers and potential contributors,

 Due to a major website issue (and scare!)–our first in four years–we’ve been taking measures necessary to secure our magazine’s site and its archives.
 This has meant a delay in our quarterly issue publication.
 Out of respect for our contributors and their work, this also means we will publish one less issue this year so to allow each collection of true stories the time and space it deserves to be read and shared.

-But, we have an exciting issue ready to publish in July.
+But, we have an exciting issue ready to publish in July/August.
 Issue 18, themed ENDANGERED, includes essays, a book excerpt, and photo essay by Jenny Forrester, Kristina Gaddy, Larry Handy, Monterica Neil, Clinton Crockett Peters, Paige Towers, and others.

 We are also accepting submissions for several issues: